 What Is a Hair Transplant?

 It's a type of surgery that moves hair you already have to fill an area with thin or no hair.
 Doctors have been doing these transplants in the U.S. since the 1950s, but techniques have changed a lot in recent years.

-Next, the surgeon divides the strip of removed scalp into 500 to 2,000 tiny grafts, each with an individual hair or just a few hairs.
-The number and type of graft you get depends on your hair type, quality, color and the size of the area where you’re getting the transplant.
+Next, the surgeon’s team divides the strip of removed scalp into 500 to 2,000 tiny grafts, each with an individual hair or just a few hairs.
+The number and type of graft you get depends on your hair type, quality, color, and the size of the area where you’re getting the transplant.

 After that point, both procedures are the same.
 After he prepares the grafts, the surgeon cleans and numbs the area where the hair will go, creates holes or slits with a scalpel or needle, and delicately places each graft in one of the holes.
 He’ll probably get help from other team members to plant the grafts, too.

 Depending on the size of the transplant you’re getting, the process will take about 4 to 8 hours.
 You might need another procedure later on if you continue to lose hair or decide you want thicker hair.